 2.3 Provide information on potential departures and describe any significant impacts on the department's curriculum, administration, and research profile.
 As with all faculty hiring, replacements for faculty departures are not automatic and must be proposed and approved as part of the APR process.

-3.0 Curriculum & Enrollment Planning
+3.0 Curriculum & Enrollment Planning (Fall & Spring)

 3.1 Provide relevant information related to proposed changes to the historically funded adjunct budget:

 - Changes in course offerings (i.e., new courses being offered because of a new MA program)

 - Changes in enrollment/student interest (i.e., increases in majors, fewer enrollments because of increased offerings at Global Study Away sites)